 The Egypt Journey Through History tour takes you to the ancient Pyramids and Sphinx and Alexandria the Pearl of the Mediterranean.
-And a few days in of relaxation in "Dahab" meaning "Gold" in Arabic on its fine yellow sands.
+Followed by a few days in of relaxation in "Dahab" meaning "Gold" in Arabic on its fine yellow sands.
 Appreciate the colored canyons of the Sinai and stay overnight in Wadi Ghazala.
 Ascend Mt.
 Moses and visit St. Catherine Monastery.
 The country is known as the world’s longest and most successful human civilizations.

 So successful that today we can still witness its astonishing ancient structures.
 Apart from visiting historical sites, you will have time to enjoy the beautiful Red Sea Resort Dahab.
 Take time to snorkel, quad-biking, star gazing or haggle over an item in one of its many local shops